ara303/pure-js/README.md

 I've decided to try to move away from jQuery and other big libraries as much as possible, because all the good browsers are now really good at handling pure JS, so I'd like to leverage the performance benefits there.

-## Old IE notice...
+### Old IE notice...
-If you need to support IE <10, stick to jQuery.
+If you need to support IE <11, just use jQuery.